 A tedious requirement for companies

-For any organization, the user access review, otherwise known as access recertification, is an important practice.
+For any organization, the user access review is an important practice.
 As a critical component of your Identity and Access Management (IAM) strategy, this control mechanism ensures that your Information System (IS) users have legitimate and consistent access rights to your systems and applications.

 For example, the user access review helps with: